Notice: This material is the copyrighted property of the author and should not be reproduced without the author's permission.

 Plautus and Terence compose what are known as *New Comedies.
 The term New Comedy is used to distinguish the type of comedies composed by the playwrights of 4th/3rd century Athens from the *Old Comedy of 5th century Athens (represented for us by the 11 surviving plays of *Aristophanes, which date to the period 425-c.
 388 B.C.).
 Old Comedy presented a fantasy-laden, bawdy, highly topical form of humor: a combination, if you will, of Monty Python, Saturday Night Live, and Lenny Bruce.
 [For example, in one of Aristophanes' plays the comic hero, who protests against the on-going war with Sparta, flies up to heaven on the back of a dung beetle (the latter having been force-fed mounds of dung in order to increase its size) and rescues the goddess Peace.
 In another, the women of Greece decide to end the war by going on a sex-strike: here, the fact that all of the male actors wore long phony leather phalluses (penises) is used to good effect to demonstrate the men's "distress."]
 Throughout, Aristophanes' plays are laden with personal attacks against prominent politicians, generals, philosophers, artists, poets, and other well-known personalities of the day.

 In the course of the 4th century, however, Athenian comedy underwent a radical transformation.
 With the rise of Macedon and the reduction of Athens and the other Greek city states to political and military backwaters, the confidence and sense of self-identity displayed by Aristophanes' plays began to wane.
 Comedy turned from the highly confrontational, topical humor of Aristophanes to mythological burlesque (mock reenactments of famous myths) and what we today refer to as comedy of manners.
 This latter form of comedy is what we today call New Comedy.
 Its most famous practitioner was the playwright *Menander, whose works date from 321 to c.
 292 B.C.
 Menander's plays deal with humorous domestic situations —troubles between husbands and wives or, in particular, fathers and sons — that are used to present genial, mildly philosophical reflections on the human comedy.
 Menander is said to have been a student of the philosopher *Theophrastus (*Aristotle's successor).
 He shows a keen interest in human character, particularly as it is revealed in an individual's moral choices.
 Frequently in Menander we find essentially decent people who are placed in a difficult situation through their own failings and must make difficult decisions.
 Generally speaking their dilemmas lead, as well, to reflections on various features of Athenian society or Athenian attitudes.
-[In one play, for example, a young newly-wed husband finds out that his wife is already pregnant, having been raped by an unidentified assailant at a religious festival a few months before their wedding.
-Distraught at his wife's condition, he deserts her and moves in with a prostitute next door.
+[In one play, for example, a young newly-wed husband finds out that his wife has early given birth to an illegitimate child, having been raped by an unidentified assailant at a religious festival a few months before their wedding.
+Distraught at the revelation of his wife's murky past, he deserts her and moves in with a prostitute next door.
 In the course of the play he discovers that he himself was his wife's rapist and, in addition, overhears his wife defend him passionately against her father's opposition.
 In the play's climactic scene the agonized husband is forced to confront both the double standard by which he has been living and his lack of compassion for his wife, who has proven herself so utterly loyal to him.]
 Such comedies are not played for belly laughs; they are generally quiet, sedate, and, although composed in verse, prosaic in tone.

 TO TOP OF THIS PAGE